"For All Poor Folks at Picketwire" (1975)

 “The changes are all made without surgery.
 They are made, in fact, without the . . . ah . . . patient being touched in any way.”

-Here, I think it is worth slowing down to point out a few things.
+Here, it is worth slowing down.

-At least four aspects are significant:
+At least four aspects of Purgatory are significant in the story:

 i.
 Purgatory is the antechamber of heaven because everyone in it will eventually arrive there.
 Once they do, Purgatory will be no more.
 That’s why it isn’t one of the final things and why it isn’t eschatological.
 It's a half-hogan, a half-house.
 Everyone ends up going the whole hog eschatologically.